sstchur/coding_practice/EditDistance/Readme.md

 ## Another "ah ha" moment

-If your face is scrunched up at this point, wondering how word1 could be one length, and word2 be a differnt length, and still claim that we've successfully transformed word1 into word2 (if their respective character pointers have reached the ends of each word), don't feel bed.
+If your face is scrunched up at this point, wondering how word1 could be one length, and word2 be a differnt length, and still claim that we've successfully transformed word1 into word2 (if their respective character pointers have reached the ends of each word), don't feel bad.
 It's a little weird to think about, but remember, it isn't necessary to actually transform the words to solve this problem.
 We need only determine the minimum number of edits to make it happen.

 Let's return to a simple example: